carnager/teiler/README.md

 # teiler - a little screenshot tool written in bash

-teiler uses or rofi to draw a menu which lets you choose between screenshots or screencasts.
+teiler uses rofi to draw a menu which lets you choose between screenshots or screencasts.

 ## Screenshot